nusofthq/avchat-documentation/wordpress-community-pro.md

   When the plugin is network activated, it can not be individually deactivated.

-  When the plugin is network activated you must visit the **Settings** > **Video Chat PRO** page for each of the websites in the network for the permissions tables for AVChat3 to be created.
+  When the plugin is network activated you must visit the **Settings** > **Community PRO** page for each of the websites in the network for the permissions tables for AVChat3 to be created.
 Otherwise in the front end you will find the following error:

   `Warning: Invalid argument supplied for foreach() in /home/observer/public_html/wp-content/plugins/avchat-3-pro/avchat3.php on line 86`